<<Previous | ToC | Next >>

 Up OSX) before you install any unstable code like

 Java or BlueJ (which uses Java).
 Some computers already have Java installed,

 you need to find a BlueJ version that works with it.
-Good luck finding
+Finding out what version

-out what version you have installed.
-Like I said, the folks doing this
+you have installed can be less than obvious -- like I said, the folks doing

 Next: Sequence & Output